 Baidu’s software-defined flash system involves host software modification, but also modification to the SSDs themselves by reprogramming their field-programmable gate array(FPGA) -based controllers, according to a paper published by Baidu engineers and a researcher from Peking University and Wayne State University.
 This provides an interface so that the software can more directly access the SSD’s internal operations and interact with them in a way more suited to their performance characteristics.

-What Baidu did was remove the DRAM buffer in its SSDs as well as removing from the controller the logic for garbage collection, static wear levelling and inter-chip parity coding.
+What Baidu did was remove the DRAM buffer in its SSDs as well as remove from the controller the logic for garbage collection, static wear levelling and inter-chip parity coding.
 These SSD housekeeping functions were instead made the responsibility of the host software.
 It then exposed all 44 internal NAND channels to the system software.